Best M.2 SSDs for 2023: A Comprehensive Guide to Upgrading Your Computer’s Storage

 The drive is also rated to withstand up to 300TBW for 500GB capacities, or up to 1,200TBW for 2TB models.
 The Western Digital Black SN850X also comes with a five-year warranty.
 These warranty claims are in line with what most manufacturers offer for their M.2 SSDs, which is great.

-PCIe 4.0 is all about speed, and the Western Digital Black SN850 excels at this.
+PCIe 4.0 is all regarding speed, and the Western Digital Black SN850 excels at this.
 This is what makes the Western Digital Black SN850X the best M.2 SSD to buy right now, and we expect it to be at the top.
 It’s top of the list, at least until the next generation of PCIe 5.0 drives arrive.
 Even if PCIe 5.0 SSDs do come out, they’ll probably be so expensive that the Western Digital Black SN850X remains the best overall option. well

 An equally good M.2 SSD